Why Do We Think the Consensus is Wrong

-Shashi Mehrotra is the Chief Operating Officer and Chief Investment Officer of Legend Advisory and a pioneer in the application of artificial intelligence to the field of investment management.
+Shashi Mehrotra is Senior Vice President and Chief Investment Strategist and an early adopter in the application of artificial intelligence to the field of investment management.

-Shashi Mehrotra, Chartered Financial Analyst, is the Chief Investment Officer of Legend Advisory Corporation.
-The opinions and predictions expressed herein are those of Shashi Mehrotra solely and not necessarily the opinions or expectations of Legend Advisory Corporation or any of its affiliates.
-Such opinions and predictions are as of December 20, 2016, and are subject to change at any time based on market and other conditions.
+Shashi Mehrotra, Chartered Financial Analyst, Senior Vice President and Chief Investment Strategist.
+The opinions and predictions expressed herein are those of Shashi Mehrotra solely and not necessarily the opinions or expectations of Lincoln Investment or any of its affiliates.
+Such opinions and predictions are as of November 12, 2019, and are subject to change at any time based on market and other conditions.
+This material includes forward-looking statements that are subject to certain risks and uncertainties.
+Actual results, performance or achievements may differ materially from those expressed or implied.
 No predictions or forecasts can be guaranteed.

 Current market and economic data is as-of November 12, 2019.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.